by Ellen Landauer

 The man reaches out and starts fondling the dog who then rolls over and shows her belly.
 The man is all smiles, petting the dog, saying how good this is that she submitted.
 He says that by doing the 'right' behavior, the dog is now rewarded.

 Her beautiful, open and uninhibited attraction to the man has now been replaced by a coping behavior - submission.
-She is begging, 'Please don't injure me.'
-The man crushed her pure directness and rewarded her for indirect, conflicted, terrified behavior.
+She is now just trying to survive - pleading, 'Please don't injure me.'

 What REALLY just happened?
 To stop puppy biting, the 'training' shut down the dog's vital force.
-This means that the unimpeded flow of vital energy flowing joyously through the pup now is blocked - like a hose that has a crimp in it.
+This means that the unimpeded flow of vital energy flowing joyously through the pup is now blocked - like a hose that has a crimp in it.

 The man just downloaded a big charge of nervousness into the dog's system, shutting down emotional flow.
-That nervousness will begin the process of eroding temperament -creating more and worse undesireable behavior.
+That nervousness will begin the process of eroding temperament -creating more and worse undesirable behavior.
 Plus it will eat away at the dog's vitality.
 Over the years the accumulated stress will deplete the dog's life force, likely causing health issues.

 From the comments below this stop puppy biting video, everyone thinks the trainer is a genius!
 Many of them tried this special technique with their dog and thank him profusely, thrilled that it 'worked.'